 Eniola Aluko the Chelsea and England striker; is noted as a natural goal scorer, and a leading talent in the women’s game.
 She has won Premier League and FA Cups and played over 100 internationals.
 Off the pitch she is a lawyer, having qualified in the US and working the City.

-She also hit the headlines with her stand against the discrimination, outdated behaviour and damaging culture within the England women’s coaching set up.
-As well as examining the lessons any organisation can learn from the failures within the FA, she also looks at the nature of a winning team and a winning mindset, and what good leadership looks like.
+She also hit the headlines; with her stand against the discrimination, outdated behaviour and damaging culture within the England women’s coaching set up.
+As well as examining the lessons any organisation can learn from the failures within the FA; she also looks at the nature of a winning team and a winning mindset, and what good leadership looks like.

-Eniola Aluko is one of England’s leading women footballers, a striker noted for her pace and finishing, as well as a regular in the media.
-She plays for Chelsea Ladies, England, and played in the London 2012 TeamGB squad.
-She’s an FA Women’s and Premier League Cup winner and is an established international.
+Eniola Aluko is one of England’s leading women footballers.
+A striker noted for her pace and finishing, as well as a regular in the media.
+She plays for Chelsea Ladies, England, and played in the London 2012 Team GB squad.
+She is an FA Women’s and Premier League Cup winner and is an established international.